 What to expect

-Part B and Part C of this study are currently enrolling participants.
+Part B of this study is currently enrolling participants.

 Part B will investigate the effects of the study medicine on hemoglobin levels and other symptoms of SCD.
 Participants will take the study medicine or placebo (which looks like the study medicine but does not contain any active medicine) for 48 weeks.
-Neither the participants nor the study team will know which treatment a participant is receiving.
-During the treatment period participants will attend about 11 clinic visits and have phone calls between visits.
+Neither the participants nor the study team will know whether a participant is receiving the study medicine or placebo.
+During this clinical trial’s treatment period participants will attend about 12 clinic visits and have phone calls between visits.
 Visits will include assessments such as blood tests and questionnaires.

 Length of study treatment